The Plan: Heads Relief, a movement and culture change for the next generation

 Governments, corporate entities, academic institutions and other organisations are all the more receptive when a movement has a groundswell of popular support.
 Becoming HEADS RELIEF accredited will be an even more attractive proposition when a potential consumer base or voting block can be galvanised.

-In a couple of months, The Shaw Mind Foundation successfully garnered the support of over 100,000 UK citizens to get the government to consider mental health education properly.
+In just a few short months, The Shaw Mind Foundation successfully garnered the support of over 100,000 UK citizens to get the government to consider mental health education properly.

 With a wide coalition of international support and influencers, there is no limit to the difference we can all make for our children and the next generation.